-These days, it seems like there’s an abundance of cheap third party lenses from Chinese manufacturers.
-Some are pretty awful while some are spectacular despite their low pricetag.
+These days, there’s an abundance of cheap third party lenses from Chinese manufacturers.
+Some are absolutely awful while some are actually pretty good.

-Today, we’ll be looking at the 7artisans 60mm F2.8 (Mk II), a manual focus macro lens that you could buy with pocket change.
-This is actually the second version of this lens, with the first version being somewhat… poorly received.
+Today, we’ll be looking at the 7artisans 60mm F2.8 (Mk II), a manual focus macro lens that falls squarely into the “good” category.

 Looking for a quick summary before jumping in?